“Sucks to be you. Though still not as much as me.”

 Em couldn’t see very well.
 He’s not sure if the room was just dark, if he was drugged, delirious, or some combination of the three.
 The figure sounded male, with a soft voice—like a whip being brushed along naked breasts.
 Tenderly.
 He said he’d get rid of Caroline’s body.

 “Dead, bitch, dead!
 Sorry… we’re all… sorry,” Em half-sobs, half-wheezes.
-He gingerly lies his head on the steel table and starts running fingers through his shaggy hair.
+He gingerly lies his head on the steel table and runs fingers through his shaggy hair.

 Caroline: She pulls him up gently but firmly from the table.
 This may be her only opportunity: she’s not going to waste it.
 She asks about any names he heard, anything she might have said, and anything said of her.
 Only when she is content that she’s pulled everything she can from his broken—and now moreso—mind does she leave him in peace.